 - Improved security of sensitive documents and information

 In order to find the best fit for your firm, the next question is:

-What features does your CRM need to have?
+What features does your Legal CRM Software need to have?

 The solutions on the market may advertise all kinds of bells and whistles.
-But when shopping for CRM software for your law firm, you want to focus on a few key features:
+But when shopping for Legal CRM software for law firms, you want to focus on a few key features: